Why Embassies Need a Dummy Ticket for Visa Proof

 Country-Specific Expectations

 Not every embassy weighs travel proof the same way.
 Some are stricter, others more flexible.
-Here are a few patterns you should know:
+Here are a few patterns you should know for 2025:

 These examples aren’t exhaustive, but they show why you should never assume all embassies treat travel proof the same.
 Always check the specific consulate’s checklist before applying.